Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Judges 16:17

-The cutting of the hair held no mystical power to take away strength it was simply illustrating in a physical way what would occur spiritually.
+The cutting of the hair held no mystical power to take away strength.
+It was merely illustrating in a tangible way what would occur spiritually.
 To break the vow is to be uncovered.

 — Genesis 2;16-17, 3:7